About insurance and billing at Princeton Radiation Oncology.

-At Astera Radiation Oncology, we understand how difficult cancer can be.
+At Princeton Radiation Oncology, we understand how difficult cancer can be.
 We also know that cancer treatment can be very expensive, and dealing with medical bills and insurance isn’t easy, even when you’re in the best of health.
 That’s why we work hard every day to make sure you get the most out of your health insurance and to help you meet the financial challenges.
 We have a continuing focus on containing costs and following the highest standard of ethics in our billing practices.

 Your privacy and protection come first.

 We comply with all applicable government laws and regulations.
 These include the Health Insurance Portability and Accountability Act (HIPAA), which protects your privacy.
-Astera Radiation Oncology protects and secures your health information to ensure your information stays confidential.
+Princeton Radiation Oncology protects and secures your health information to ensure your information stays confidential.